-Out of 208 students in the second year MBBS batch, 162 (77.88%) students volunteered to get enrolled in this study.
-The remaining 46 (22.11%) students who did not consent for the project stated various reasons for not participating in the study; network and internet issues (18, 39.13%) being the most cited reason.
-Twelve (26.08%) students did not state any specific reason for not consenting to the project work.^[2]
+Out of 208 students in the second-year MBBS batch, 162 (77.88%) students volunteered to get enrolled in this study.
+The remaining 46 (22.11%) students who did not consent to the project stated various reasons for not participating in the study; network and internet issues (18, 39.13%) being the most cited reason.
+Twelve (26.08%) students did not state any specific reason for not consenting to the project work.

 A total of 40 projects were submitted by the students who participated in the project work and were evaluated based on a checklist created by the various faculty of Microbiology in our institute.
-The power points were scored out of 100 points based on content, creativity, recent updates and references.
-Out of the forty groups, 16 groups scored between 61 to 80 points, 19 groups scored between 41 to 60 points and 5 groups scored between 21 to 40 points.^[2]
+The power points were scored out of 100 points based on content, creativity, recent updates, and references.
+Out of the forty groups, 16 groups scored between 61 to 80 points, 19 groups scored between 41 to 60 points and 5 groups scored between 21 to 40 points.

-The topics assigned for the project work were taught again by traditional teaching method (didactic lecture) after completion and submission of the projects.
-Out of 208 students studying in the second year, 157 (75.48%) attended the lecture and the remaining 51 (24.51%) students did not attend the lecture.
-A MCQs test for 20 marks was conducted as assessment for all the students on the topics given for the project and they were scored accordingly.
-Out of 208 students in the second year batch, 188 (90.38%) attended the test and the remaining 20 (9.61%) students did not attend the test.
-The students who did not attend the test included 13(65%) male students and 7(35%) female students and were scored as zero.
-These students were not included for analysis of the results obtained.
-Fifty percent (10 marks) was considered as pass marks in the test.
-The assessment of students in another study was done by comparison of pretest and posttest scores and the posttest marks of the team based learning group were better compared to the self-study group.
-This co-relates with our study showing the significance of team based learning in project work.^[4]
+The topics assigned for the project work were taught again by the traditional teaching method (didactic lecture) after the completion and submission of the projects.
+Out of 208 students studying in the second year, 157 (75.48%) attended the lecture, and the remaining 51 (24.51%) students did not attend the lecture.
+An MCQs test for 20 marks was conducted as an assessment for all the students on the topics given for the project and they were scored accordingly.
+Out of 208 students in the second-year batch, 188 (90.38%) attended the test and the remaining 20 (9.61%) students did not attend the test.
+The students who did not attend the test included 13(65%) male students and 7(35%) female students and were scored zero.
+These students were not included in the analysis of the results obtained.
+Fifty percent (10 marks) was considered as pass marks on the test.
+Ten members (5.31%) out of the 188 students scored 100% (20/20) marks on the MCQ test.
+The assessment of students in another study was done by comparison of pretest and post-test scores and the post-test marks of the team-based learning group were better compared to the self-study group.
+This correlates with our study showing the significance of team-based learning in project work.

-The marks obtained in the MCQs test of all 188 students were compared considering participation in project and attendance for lecture.
-Out of 188 students who took the test, 151 (80.31%) participated in the project, 23 (12.23%) students attended only lecture and did not participate in project and 14 (7.44%) students did not participate either in project nor attended the lecture class.
-Among the 151 students who participated in project, 126 (83.44%) students attended the lecture class and 25 (16.55%) students missed the lecture class.^[5-10]
+The marks obtained in the MCQs test of all 188 students were compared considering participation in the project and attendance for the lecture.
+Out of 188 students who took the test, 151 (80.31%) participated in the project, 23 (12.23%) students attended only lecture and did not participate in the project and 14 (7.44%) students did not participate either in the project or attended the lecture class.
+Among the 151 students who participated in the project, 126 (83.44%) students attended the lecture class and 25 (16.55%) students missed the lecture class.

-There was significant difference in marks of students who participated in the project and also attended lecture class when compared to students who did not participate in project or class.
-The students who participated in project also scored better than the other groups of students.
-The scores of two groups was highly significant statistically in a study conducted by Suman Singh et al where they used application based learning through hospital projects for teaching microbiology and the group which participated in the project work scored better.^[11-13] This is consistent with our study where the average marks of students who took part in project work was 16.67 compared to 10.05 of students who did not take part in project.
+There was a significant difference in marks of students who participated in the project and also attended lecture class when compared to students who did not participate in the project or class.
+The students who participated in the project also scored better than the other groups of students.
+The scores of the two groups were highly significant statistically in a study conducted by Suman Singh et al where they used application-based learning through hospital projects for teaching microbiology and the group which participated in the project work scored better.
+This is consistent with our study where the average marks of students who took part in project work were 16.67 compared to 10.05 for students who did not take part in the project.